caprica/sfa/README.md

 In the `etc` directory is an `sfa.json` file, this can be exported into the Talend Restlet API tester Chrome extension to help with API testing.

+Check the other project READMEs for some information on Docker, Docker Compose, Cypress and container debugging with IntelliJ.

 ## Foot Note